ihhub/fheroes2/docs/INSTALL.md

   [`innoextract`](https://constexpr.org/innoextract/#use) to extract files out of the exe without having to use wine/windows emulation software on your Unix-based machine

-* If you have a legally purchased copy of the original game, run the `extract_homm2_resources_for_app_bundle.sh` script supplied in the
-  `script/homm2` directory (or directory of the pre-built binary installation).
+* If you have a legally purchased copy of the original game, run the `extract_homm2_resources.sh` script (`extract_homm2_resources_for_app_bundle.sh` if built from source) supplied in the `script/homm2` directory (or directory of the pre-built binary installation).
 You will be prompted to enter the location of the original game, and the script will extract all the necessary resource files.

 * As an alternative to the previous step, you can manually copy the subdirectories `ANIM`, `DATA`, `MAPS` and `MUSIC` (some of them may be missing depending on the version of the original game) from the original game directory to `~/Library/Application Support/fheroes2`.

-* If you don't have a legally purchased copy of the original game, you can download and install the demo version of the original game by running the `download_demo_version_for_app_bundle.sh` script supplied in `script/demo` directory (or directory of the pre-built binary installation).
+* If you don't have a legally purchased copy of the original game, you can download and install the demo version of the original game by running the `download_demo_version.sh` (`download_demo_version_for_app_bundle.sh` if built from source) script supplied in `script/demo` directory (or directory of the pre-built binary installation).

 <a name="linux"></a>